carneliansearch/carneliansearch.com/src/insights/a-conversation-with-frankie-knight-attracting-and-supporting-young-trustees.md

 ---
-title: "A Conversation with Frankie Knight: attracting and supporting young trustees"
+title: "A conversation with Frankie Knight: attracting and supporting young trustees"
 teaser: Frankie has been a trustee of TISCA (The Independent Schools Christian Alliance) for 10 years.
 She is also on the Council of Dean Close School in Cheltenham.
 As a millennial on boards, we were interested in her experience as